RSTNet: Enhancing Small-Target Recognition in Noisy SAR Imagery via Robust Feature Learning and Distribution-Aware Regression: Introduction

-To address these challenges, we build on YOLOv8 \cite{I32} and propose CPN-YOLO, a dedicated SAR ship detection framework that improves robustness to noise, enhances small-object representation, and stabilizes box regression.
+To address these challenges, we build on YOLOv8 \cite{I32} and propose RSTNet, a dedicated SAR ship detection framework that improves robustness to noise, enhances small-object representation, and stabilizes box regression.
 We choose YOLOv8 as the foundation because its anchor-free design, lightweight feature modules, and dynamic label assignment have shown strong efficiency and deployment friendliness, while still leaving room for scenario-specific adaptation.
 First, considering the heavy speckle and clutter characteristics of SAR imagery, we introduce a channel-independent denoising module before feature extraction to suppress irrelevant responses and preserve informative structures, which is especially important for small ships.
 Second, to alleviate the loss of small-object cues under multi-scale down-sampling, we design a PPA-based feature enhancement mechanism that strengthens multi-level feature aggregation and improves attention to small targets.
 Third, to reduce training instability caused by scale imbalance and imperfect positive sample assignment, we adopt a bounding-box regression loss based on normalized Wasserstein distance, which measures similarity under complex box distributions and improves localization generalization.

-The contributions of this paper are summarized as follows. \begin{itemize} \item We propose CPN-YOLO, an improved YOLOv8-based SAR ship detector that jointly addresses SAR noise and small-target detection challenges, achieving strong average precision across diverse scenes. \item We integrate two complementary modules, CID and PPA, to reduce cross-channel noise interference and enhance small-scale feature representation through attention-aware multi-level fusion. \item We introduce an NWD-based regression loss to improve convergence stability, generalization, and small-object localization by measuring bounding-box similarity via Gaussian distribution modeling. \item We conduct extensive experiments on two SAR ship detection benchmarks with different resolutions, and provide quantitative results and visual analyses to validate the effectiveness of the proposed method. \end{itemize}
+The contributions of this paper are summarized as follows. \begin{itemize} \item We propose RSTNet, an improved YOLOv8-based SAR ship detector that jointly addresses SAR noise and small-target detection challenges, achieving strong average precision across diverse scenes. \item We integrate two complementary modules, CID and PPA, to reduce cross-channel noise interference and enhance small-scale feature representation through attention-aware multi-level fusion. \item We introduce an NWD-based regression loss to improve convergence stability, generalization, and small-object localization by measuring bounding-box similarity via Gaussian distribution modeling. \item We conduct extensive experiments on two SAR ship detection benchmarks with different resolutions, and provide quantitative results and visual analyses to validate the effectiveness of the proposed method. \end{itemize}